-This paper puts forward a new model for thinking about ESG, one that builds on quite familiar and valuable concepts and puts them together in a new and digestible way.
+This paper puts forward a new model for thinking about ESG, one that builds on quite familiar and valuable concepts and puts them together in a recognisable way.
 It helps understand what ESG is, how it is used, and who uses it.